ElektraInitiative/PermaplanT/doc/decisions/map_undo_redo_implementation.md

 Synchronisation happens:

 1. Any change of the frontend immediately gets synced to the backend via API calls.
-2. Any change in the backend immediately gets synced to the frontend via a web socket.
+2. Any change in the backend immediately gets synced to the frontend via a server-sent events (SSE).

-In the backend, we use the observer pattern to implement the notification via web sockets.
+In the backend, we use the observer pattern to implement the notification via SSE.

 ## Rationale